 “STEM skills are critical to the management and success of R&D projects as well as the day-to-day operations of competitive firms.
-They are the lifeblood of emerging knowledge-based industries—such as biotechnology, information and communications technology (ICT) and advanced manufacturing—and provide competitive advantage to established industries—such as agriculture, resources and healthcare.”
+They are the lifeblood of emerging knowledge-based industries—such as biotechnology, information and communications technology (ICT) and advanced manufacturing—and provide a competitive advantage to established industries—such as agriculture, resources and healthcare.”

-International research indicates that 75% of the fastest growing occupations require STEM skills and knowledge and that employment in STEM occupations will grow at almost twice the pace of other occupations.
+International research indicates that 75% of the fastest-growing occupations require STEM skills and knowledge and that employment in STEM occupations will grow at almost twice the pace of other occupations.

 Unfortunately, the findings from an Australian Industry Group report indicated that employers from across the economy believe STEM skill shortages are limiting their business and ability to innovate.
 In fact, a quarter of employers said the biggest barrier to recruitment was a lack of applicants with STEM skills.

 The NSIN supports STEM skills development at all educational levels.
 Through industry partnerships, government policy and grants, Australians must acquire the capabilities they need to live and work in a globalised world.
 Governments should foster and promote innovation research and technology, create more innovation incubators and seek to create a regulatory and financial environment that grows and fosters innovative ideas and technology.